SuperSpyTX/MCLib/README.md

 MCLib
 =====

-**While the code isn't there, it'll exist either tomorrow, or in a couple of years...**

 A powerful code injection framework that allows for easy instrumenting and transforming of any class.

 You can use this library to inject & modify code dynamically on the fly via it's own injected ClassLoader.